Medical abortion: some exploratory findings from gujarat

 Efficacy of Abortion Drugs

 We also tried to understand from the chemists whether their clients reported to them about the successful abortion or the side effects after taking the medications.
 Interestingly, one chemist reported that he always knew what happened to his client after taking the drugs.
 On the other hand, seven chemists indicated that sometimes they would know from some of the customers whether the tablets were successful in terminating the pregnancy but their contact with many clients was not such as to know the outcome or be informed about it.
 Five chemists did not ever know about the outcome.
 They were not even interested in knowing once the drugs were sold.
 Overall, the perception of the chemists was that the clients would on their own return for further advice if the pregnancy did not terminate.
-In order to understand the perceptions of the chemists about the success rate of

 the medicines, we asked them to indicate as to how many customers out of ten